avocado-framework/avocado/docs/source/GetStartedGuide.rst

     sudo curl https://repos-avocadoproject.rhcloud.com/static/avocado-el.repo -o /etc/yum.repos.d/avocado.repo
     sudo yum install avocado

-The LTS (Long Term Supportability) repositories are also available for Enterprise Linux.
-Please refer to the `Avocado Long Term Supportability`_ thread and to your package management docs on how to switch to the ``avocado-lts`` repo.
+The LTS (Long Term Stability) repositories are also available for Enterprise Linux.
+Please refer to the `Avocado Long Term Stability`_ thread and to your package management docs on how to switch to the ``avocado-lts`` repo.

 Generic installation from a GIT repository